acotty/CB_GDBMI_PLUGIN/Readme.md

 # CODE::BLOCKS  GDB/MI DEBUGGER PLUGIN

-<font size="4" style="color:red">**NOTE: As of 5-Apr-2022 there C::B source code changes needed in order to build the plugin and thse have not been submitted, so you will not be able to build the debugger at the moment!!**
+<font size="4" style="color:red">**NOTE: As of 05-Apr-2022 there C::B source code changes needed in order to build the plugin and these have not been submitted, so you will not be able to build the debugger at the moment!!**
 </font>

 ## Description